 The improvements in endotoxin load, inflammation, and cardiometabolic profile over time in the probiotics group are noteworthy, but they were not clinically significant when compared to the placebo group.3 Comparing the probiotic intervention to the placebo group: There was a significant and clinically relevant decrease in HOMA-IR (↓64.2%) in the probiotic group.3 HOMA-IR is correlated with most other cardiometabolic indices measured, so one could posit a potentially broader cardiometabolic benefit from the probiotic intervention, but this and other hypotheses should be explored in a future study with an adequately powered sample size.

 - T2D is a global epidemic, and efficacious anti-diabetes therapies are needed

 - Probiotics that impact gut integrity, inflammation, and cardiometabolic pathophysiology represent a possible diabetes management approach

-- In a recent study, a multi-strain probiotic intervention in patients with T2D resulted in a clinically significant reduction in a surrogate marker of insulin resistance3
+- In a clinical study, a multi-strain probiotic intervention in patients with T2D resulted in a clinically significant reduction in a surrogate marker of insulin resistance3

 - Utilization of targeted probiotics as part of a personalized therapeutic plan in patients with T2D may help reduce inflammation and cardiovascular risk factors associated with this disease process, but further research is warranted